 During the summer months, Hamptons parties can often last well into the morning hours.
 People flock to Ditch Plains in Montauk to experience Long Island’s most famous surf spot before heading to Hither Hills for a nature hike, and restaurants of varying price points are available for dining — from inexpensive taco joints like Tacombi (Montauk) and La Fondita (Amagansett) to East Hampton’s 1770 House, where an entree can cost you nearly $50.

 And even though there are many celebrities that spend time in the Hamptons, visitors won’t see paparazzi crowding them to get a juicy photo.
 This atmosphere makes the area an ideal escape for society’s elite.

 There really is something for everyone on the East End.

 [This post has been edited and republished.]

-There’s an East End home for every style and budget.
-Search Out East for the widest selection of rental and sale properties in the Hamptons and North Fork.
+Inspired to find your next home on the East End?
+Search Out East for rental and sale properties in the Hamptons and North Fork.